toughIQ/fishnet/README.md

 You can mitigate this by running fishnet as an unprivileged user.

-Builds are reproducible, so you can verify that the distributed binaries match the source.
+Stockfish builds are reproducible, so you can verify that the distributed binaries match the source.

 ### Is there a leaderboard of contributors?